isomerpages/nparks-naturekakis/_nature-kakis-network/JOIN US/Starting a Chapter.md

 <section><p align="justify">Starting a Nature Kakis chapter in your district is an important step towards transforming Singapore into a City in Nature.
 By setting up a Nature Kakis chapter, you can contribute to this vision by promoting environmental awareness and conservation in your community.
 Join us in bringing people together through a shared love for nature and create an inclusive community that is committed to making a positive impact on the environment!</p></section>

+<p align="justify">Connect with us through Instagram (@NatureKakis_Network) and Facebook Pages (@NatureKakisNetwork) to stay updated on Nature Kakis happenings and explore more on past events organized by and for Nature Kakis Chapters.</p>

 <img src="/images/Groups%20Networking%20Engagement/163f7d98_cac1_445d_aff9_cb56c289a59e__2_.jpg">

 <h3>How to start a chapter?</h3>